grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 On board the _Gnat_, Shakes leaned his head down at a painful angle, looking up through the small viewport and trying to see exactly where he was in relation to the hulking gray wall slowly parting the waters above him.

 "Fuuuuuck.
 They shoulda mentioned that this would be stupidly fuckin' dangerous," Shakes said to himself.
 "I walked right into this, I guess.
-Or maybe they are like a backyard bully in a pool, tormenting me --- the scrawny kid --- by holding my head underwater...Though I suppose some people must be into that sort of thing."
+Or maybe they are like a backyard bully in a pool, tormenting me --- the scrawny kid --- by holding my head underwater...
+Though I suppose some people must be into that sort of thing."
 He glanced at the stacks of porn at his feet.

 "Captain Shakes."
 Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it.
 "Do not forget that since we are moving, you are going to have to give your boat a little more motor when you get within a meter of the _Prospect_ or so.
 We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the _Prospect's_ propellers."